Incentive Compensation Design in Retail

 Employee motivation is a critical factor in retail.
 And let’s face it: money talks, but monetary rewards need to be used and managed wisely in this ever-challenging sector.

-Across the globe, retailers are encountering roadblocks: increased online competition, slim operating margins, pricing pressures, increasing living/minimum wages, as well as the need for omnichannel strategies, meaning a single customer view through which retailers are able to personalize the shopping experience.
+Across the globe, retailers are encountering roadblocks: increased online competition, slim operating margins, pricing pressures, increasing cost of living, as well as the need for omnichannel strategies, meaning a single customer view through which retailers are able to personalize the shopping experience.

-Not to mention that in today’s digital age, consumers no longer require the help of retail associates, in a traditional sense.
-Thanks to technology, consumers now have everything they need to know about a product and/or service right in their hands—before they even enter a store.
+In today’s digital age, consumers no longer require the help of retail associates in the traditional sense.
+Consumers now have everything they need to know about a product or service right in their hands—before they even enter a store.
 In a few swipes and couple of clicks, consumers are able to search, compare, and read reviews for whatever product they’re seeking, ultimately enabling them to become self-sufficient shoppers.

-And retail employees are feeling the lack of love—it’s been reported that the average turnover for part-time sales associates has been as high as 66%.
-Those departures and required replacements aren’t cheap, either, as one CAP study found that to replace a $10/hour retail employee, the cost, on average, to search for, hire, and then train someone new is $3,328.
+And retail employees are feeling the lack of love— according to a study by World at Work, the average turnover for hourly store employees is 65%.
+Those departures and required replacements aren’t cheap, either, as replacing a $10/hour retail employee, costs $3,328 on average for hiring and training.

 So, then, how can retail managers continue to motivate their employees while facing these challenges head-on?
 To find success, we’ve found that retailers must: